 Issued subject to confirmation from the Disability and Dyslexia Service of the requirement to park in the designated student parking areas.
 Please do not submit an online application until you have received confirmation from the Disability and Dyslexia Service that your application has been approved.

-Students with a Blue Badge may park in the designated disabled bays anywhere on campus, however they will still need to apply for and display a permit in the usual way.
+Students with a Blue Badge may park in the designated disabled bays anywhere on campus, however they will still need to apply for a permit in the usual way.

 Any more questions?

 If you haven't found the information you need and would like some help, please email the Parking Admin team.